nitration header image

 If benzene is warmed under reflux conditions (as shown opposite) to between 50-550C with a 3:1 mixture of concentrated sulfuric acid and nitric acids the main product of this reaction is a yellow oily liquid, nitrobenzene.
 If the temperature is allowed to rise above about 550C then it is likely that more than one nitro group (-NO2) will be added to the aromatic ring; as shown in the image below.

-equation to show the formation of 1,3-dinitrobenzene from benzene and concentrated nitric and sulfuric acid
+Equation to show the formation of 1,3-dinitrobenzene from benzene and concentrated nitric and sulfuric acid

 Formation of the nitronium (nitryl) ion- the electrophile in nitration reactions.

-In step 2; shown below the unstable intermediate cation breaks down to form the nitronium ion (NO2+) and a molecule of water; as shown below:
+In step 2; shown below the unstable intermediate cation formed by the protonation of the nitric acid by the sulfuric acid breaks down to form the nitronium ion (NO2+) and a molecule of water; as shown below.

 Equation to show the nitration of benzene, the genration of the nitronium ion

-2H2SO4 + HNO3 NO2+ + 2HSO4- + H3O+
+Overall equation: 2H2SO4 + HNO3 NO2+ + 2HSO4- + H3O+

 Electrophilic substitution